 Setup C++ courses

-About the courses about the C/C++ Programming Language
+About the C/C++ course

 The Software

-Participants are strongly advised to use the GNU g++ compiler, which is available on both Unix operating systems and Windows products.
+Participants are advised to use the GNU g++ compiler, which is available on both Unix operating systems and Windows products.
 The GNU g++ compiler was developed within the context of the philosophy of the Free Software Foundation meaning (among other things) that everybody may download and use the software at no costs.

 How to install the GNU g++ compiler on Unix systems